glennklockwood/limelead/content/pages/personal/about.md

 ### Biosketch

-Here's a biosketch as of July 2025:
+Here's a biosketch as of August 2025 that ChatGPT helped me write based on my formal job description at VAST:

 > Glenn K. Lockwood is a Principal Technical Strategist at VAST Data, where he
+> works on the architecture, performance analysis, and deployment strategies for
+> high-performance computing and AI infrastructure.
+He collaborates with
-> applies deep expertise in HPC and AI infrastructure to help providers of HPC
+> engineering teams, customers, and the HPC and AI research community to
-> and AI infrastructure address the demands of extreme-scale workloads.
-His
+> inform product direction and share best practices for building and operating
-> career has focused on applied research and development in extreme-scale and
+> large-scale systems.
+His career has focused on applied research and
-> parallel computing systems for high-performance computing, and he has
+> development in extreme-scale and parallel computing systems, with specific
-> specific expertise in scalable architectures, performance modeling, and
+> expertise in scalable architectures, performance modeling, and emerging
-> emerging technologies for I/O and storage.
-Prior to joining VAST, Glenn
+> technologies for I/O and storage.
+Prior to joining VAST, Glenn served as
-> supported the design and operations some of the world's largest AI
+> principal engineer at Microsoft, where he supported the design and
+> operations of the Azure supercomputers that trained many leading large
-> supercomputers at Microsoft, and helped design large-scale storage systems
+> language models.
+Earlier, at NERSC, he led the design of several large-scale
+> storage systems, including the world’s first 30+ PB all-NVMe Lustre file
-> for HPC at Lawrence Berkeley National Laboratory.
-He holds a Ph.D. in
+> system for the Perlmutter supercomputer.
+He holds a Ph.D. in Materials
-> materials science from Rutgers University.
+> Science from Rutgers University.

 ### Research statement